 - Select your big tent-pole events and create plenty of content around these days.
 Think about how you can get into the emotional core of these big traditions and how your products help people celebrate.

-- Don’t forget the big discount days like Black Friday – you can leverage all the existing PR and hype around the event to help you sell more in your store.
+- Don’t forget the big discount days like Black Friday: leverage all the existing promo and hype around the event to help you sell more in your store.
+Create seasonal offer codes and offer discounts within your content.

-Make sure that your blog offers value.
-You want to help customers along with their experience with your products.
+Make sure that your ecommerce blog offers value.
+You want to help customers make the most of their experience with your products.
+The more technical or unfamiliar the product, the more help they will need.

-- Host a ‘product hacks’ series where you give insight into new and unexpected ways people can get value from your products.
+- Host a ‘product hacks’ series where you give insight on new and unexpected ways people can get value from your products.
+This is great content to source from your customer community.

 - Does your product often get used as part of an event and milestone?
-Offer advice on how people can maximise their experience.
+Offer advice on how people can maximize their experience and have an awesome time with your product in-tow.

 - Are people likely to travel with your product?
 Take it on holiday?
 Offer it as a gift?
-Give people useful life advice as well as product advice.
+Give people useful life, as well as product, advice.
+Is there anything else they might need to buy?

-- See this content as your chance to maximise people’s experience of the products.
-Readers Digest did it with this guide on how to use spare coathangers.
-If they can, so can you.
+- See helpful content as your chance to maximize people’s experience of the products.
+Readers Digest did it with this fun guide on how to use spare coat hangers.
+If they can do it with coat hangers, you can do it with your products.

-You don’t want your blog to be all about you after all!
+You don’t want your blog to be all about you!
 Some of the most compelling ecommerce content is the kind that gets customers involved.
-Think about how you can feature real people and their stories
+Think about how you can feature real people and their stories on your blog, rather than stories created by your marketing team.

-- Share real customer stories, especially if there’s a fuzzy, human angle to it.
+- Share real customer stories, especially if there’s a fuzzy, warm angle to it.

-- Host competitions and giveaways and create content around these.
-Opening up your blog to competitions and customer content is a great way to make the blog more about community, less about broadcasting.
+- Host competitions and giveaways and create user-generated content around these.
+Opening up your blog to competitions and customer content is a great way to make your ecommerce blog blog more about community, less about broadcasting.

 OMG, ‘wow’ content

-You need a few stories in your blog that are going to knock people’s socks off.
+You need a few stories in your blog that knock people’s socks off.
 This is the kind of stuff that will get shared over and over again on social media.
-Think flagship content.
+Think flagship content that takes weeks and months to plan with an accompanying flurry of social media activity.

 - Content like this is great to write, but don’t get carried away by creating stuff that’s irrelevant to your store.
-You want to find the crossover between inspiration and your content.
+You want to find the crossover between creative inspiration and your core product offering.
+Infographics, calculators, and interactive guides are all potential ‘wow’ content formats.

 - If you haven’t got anything to share yet – create a wow moment.
 There are loads of examples of great customer service moments of going above and beyond going viral.